An introductory tenancy is a trial period for your tenancy.

 The legal process

-NIHE or your Housing Association has to serve you with a Notice to Terminate.
+Your landlord has to serve you with a 'notice to terminate'.
 This must

-- tell you that your landlord is seeking an application for possession and explain the reasons why
+- tell you that your landlord is trying to end your tenancy and explain the reasons why

 - tell you that you can ask for a review

-- explain when that review will be completed and when you can expect to hear the result
+- explain when that review will happen and when you can expect to hear the result

 - tell you which court will look at your case